-This option forces an update of an old-format key with no metadata fields.
+- -f This option forces an update of an old-format key with no metadata fields.
 Without this option, dnssec-settime fails when attempting to update a legacy key.
 With this option, the key is recreated in the new format, but with the original key data retained.
 The key's creation date is set to the present time.
-If no other values are specified, then the key's publication and activation dates are also set to the present time.

-This option sets the directory in which the key files are to reside.
+If no other values are specified, then the key's publication and activation dates are also set to the present time. - -K directory This option sets the directory in which the key files are to reside. - -L ttl This option sets the default TTL to use for this key when it is converted into a DNSKEY RR.

--L ttl

-This option sets the default TTL to use for this key when it is converted into a DNSKEY RR.
 This is the TTL used when the key is imported into a zone, unless there was already a DNSKEY RRset in place, in which case the existing TTL takes precedence.
 If this value is not set and there is no existing DNSKEY RRset, the TTL defaults to the SOA TTL.
-Setting the default TTL to 0 or none removes it from the key.

-This option emits a usage message and exits.

-This option specifies the cryptographic hardware to use, when applicable.
+Setting the default TTL to 0 or none removes it from the key. - -h This option emits a usage message and exits. - -v This option prints version information. - -v level This option sets the debugging level. - -E engine This option specifies the cryptographic hardware to use, when applicable.